 Alternatives to PIN on Glass

-If you (or your customers) aren’t comfortable with entering PINs on your smartphone or tablet, you have other options.
-You could skip the smartphone or tablet entirely and look into a wireless credit card machine, which allows for portability.
-Wireless machines are more expensive than smartphone/tablet card readers, but can project a professional image.
+If you (or your customers) aren’t comfortable with entering PINs on glass, you have other options.
+You could skip the touchscreen terminal entirely and look into a wireless credit card machine, which allows for portability.
+Wireless machines are more expensive, but can project a professional image.

 You can also connect a dedicated PIN pad to some tablet-based POS systems, allowing customers to enter their PIN that way.
 PIN pads are smaller and less expensive than full countertop terminals.